Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 2604 questions found out of 3675 clips
+* 2639 questions found out of 3741 clips
-* 2516 non-trolling & on-topic questions found out of 2604 total questions
+* 2551 non-trolling & on-topic questions found out of 2639 total questions
-* 382 questions found with no other references
+* 379 questions found with no other references
 ## grouped by date
+* 2021-04-06: 3 of 35 questions found with no other references
 * 2021-03-30: 8 of 87 questions found with no other references
 * 2021-03-23: 12 of 107 questions found with no other references
 * 2021-03-17: 9 of 22 questions found with no other references